-While New Port Richey doesn’t have major attractions, many are nearby.
+While New Port Richey doesn't have major attractions, many are nearby.
 Tourists often visit the area while visiting nearby cities and attractions.
 The city, bordered by the Gulf of Mexico and the Pithlachascotee River, covers a 4.6-mile area.
-People refer to New Port Richey as part of the Tampa Bay area.
-The city also holds many festivals and special events, that bring people into the city, thus increasing the risk of accidents.
+People refer to New Port Richey as part of the Tampa Bay area, and it is a key city in Pasco County.
+New Port Richey also holds many festivals and special events, that bring people into the city, increasing the risk of accidents.
 If you suffered injuries or lost a loved one in a car accident, contact a New Port Richey car accident lawyer today for a free case evaluation.

 New Port Richey Area Car Accident Statistics